joejcollins/joejcollins.github.io/_posts/2018-12-23-visiting-shrewsbury.md

 How many times did I visit Shrewsbury?
 Or at least how many times did my telephone visit Shrewsbury?

-This is based on this strategy &lt;https: 12="" 2016="" 30="" maps="" shiring.github.io="" standortverlauf_post=""&gt; for querying the location data.
+This is based on this strategy <https://shiring.github.io/maps/2016/12/30/Standortverlauf_post> for querying the location data.

-Google Take Out &lt;https: settings="" takeout="" takeout.google.com=""&gt; provides my location data in Json format, with `jsonlite` will load.
+Google Take Out <https://takeout.google.com/settings/takeout> provides my location data in Json format, with `jsonlite` will load.
 The `Location History.json` is already stripped down to 7 days, so there is less of it to handle.
-The whole file is pretty big so is difficult to work with on Azure Notebooks.&lt;/https:&gt;&lt;/https:&gt;
+The whole file is pretty big so is difficult to work with on Azure Notebooks.

 ```R